amtz1001/cloudresume/README.md

-# cloudresume
+# www.alexmartinez-cloudresume.com
-# online resume using html and css
+# Online resume using HTML and CSS for content
-# resume delivered as a static website on s3 using a Cloudfront
-# distribution for https redirect and Route53 as DNS provider
+# The page is delivered as a static website on Amazon S3, using a CloudFront distribution to redirect HTTP to HTTPS.
+Amazon Route 53 was used as the DNS provider